P&C Lab News Archive

 • Welcome to new graduate student Aysu Suben!
 Aysu hails from Franklin and Marhsall College and just arrived this fall to begin her studies and projects in the lab.
 (September 2009)

-• Congratulations to Nick Turk-Browne!
+• Congratulations to lab graduate student Nick Turk-Browne!
 At this past weekend's commencement ceremonies, Nick not only received his Ph.D., but he received the James B. Grossman Dissertation Prize, given annually to the best doctoral dissertation in Psychology at Yale.
 (May 2009)

 • Congratulations to undergraduate research assistant Jinjin Sun, who has received a Dean's Summer Fellowship in the Social Sciences and Humanities from Yale College to support research in our laboratory over the summer.
 Jinjin will be continuing her research on how, why, and when we perceive animacy and goal-directedness in simple animations.
 (April 2009)